 Company "CEPELIA" Polish Arts and Crafts carry on business in the retail, wholesale, and export of folk art and folk handicrafts and arts.

 Visitors can buy textiles, paintings, sculptures, ceramics, wicker, went, jewelry, leather goods, textiles, lace, trimmings folk art, furniture, and memorabilia.
 On the market, there are also private stores using brand "CEPELIA."

 Amber and Poland: A History Crafted in Resin

 Amber & Poland: A History Crafted in Resin

 Polish Baltic Amber

-The "trick" to buying amber jewelry is to check the settings or fittings and for necklaces and bracelets, the material beads are strung upon.
-If the settings are silver, reputable dealers will deliver a certificate stating so along with the jewelry.
-High quality silk or beading cord will last infinitely longer than elastic ro cotton cord.
+There are numerous stores, market, and street vendors selling Polish Baltic Amber jewelry in Poland.
+There is really only one "trick" to buying amber jewelry.
+This is to check the settings or fittings and for necklaces and bracelets, the material that beads are strung upon.
+High-quality silk or beading cord will last infinitely longer than the elastic or cotton cord.
+The better settings are silver and reputable dealers should deliver a certificate stating so along with the jewelry.
+Ask for one if necessary.

 Shopping While Traveling